Align two signals by finding delay between them

 The block's Correlation window length parameter specifies how many samples of the signals the block uses to calculate the cross-correlation.
 The delay output is a nonnegative integer less than the Correlation window length.

 As the Correlation window length is increased, the reliability of the computed delay also increases.
 However, the processing time to compute the delay increases as well.

-updates causes the simulation to run faster after the target number
+succession.
+Disabling recurring updates causes the simulation to run faster after the target

 Set the Correlation window length parameter sufficiently large so that the computed delay eventually stabilizes at a constant value.
 If the computed delay is not constant, you should increase Correlation window length.
 If the increased value of Correlation window length exceeds the duration of the simulation, then you should also increase the duration of the simulation accordingly.